Call Me PMc Frequently Asked Questions – Today I want to break from the norm and answer some questions that I’m asked over and over again.

 - Do you take your own photos?
 I do take my own photos.
 There are very few posts for brands where they wanted me to use one of their photos or graphics.
 I use a Canon Rebel EOS T6 camera with a Canon EF 24-70mm f/2.8L II USM Standard Zoom Lens and a Manfrotto MT055XPRO3 055 Aluminium 3-Section Tripod that has a Manfrotto 322RC2 Joystick Head.
 Additionally, I almost always use natural light, when I have a deadline that must be photographed and natural lighting isn’t good, I use CowboyStudio Photography & Video Portrait Umbrella Continuous Triple Lighting Kit that folds away into a nifty carrying case.

-- You make money blogging?
+- Do you make money blogging?
 I thought it was just a hobby!
 How do you make money blogging?
 I actually just recently wrote a very detailed post regarding ‘How to Make Money Blogging‘.

 - I see your posts all the time on Facebook, Instagram, and Twitter.
 Do you stay on social media constantly?
 This was one question that surprised me until I realized that the majority of non-bloggers aren’t aware that you can actually schedule posts to Facebook profiles, groups, and pages, Instagram, Twitter, Pinterest, LinkedIn, and Google+ through various apps.
 There are probably more platforms in which I can schedule that I’m not aware of.
 I can schedule posts through my blog platform, WordPress.
 Also, I use CoSchedule and Buffer to schedule posts to social media and I never have to be logged into the social site.
 So ‘no’ I’m not on Facebook and Instagram all the time.